-Once an application is running, you can select it to get complete visibility and manage any of its components.
+Once an application is running in an Environment, you can select it to get complete visibility and manage any of its components.

 From the main application view you can drill-down into components, and even individual containers.

 Viewing Application Resources

 To view the status for an application resource (component), navigate to the Environment and then select the component.

 Quickly navigate between Resource, Service, Pod, Container Template, and Running Container from within each view.

 Each component view provides access to Deployment Status, Deployment Spec, Pod Template, and Related Resources.
 Click on any link within a category to quickly navigate to the detail page.

 From the Related Resources panel, view Services, Persistent Volume Claims, and Horizontal Pod Autoscalers.

 Click on the links within the Related Resources panel to perform component-specific actions or to view component-specific service details.